openstates/documentation/contributing/people.rst

     File merge mode merges two legislator files.

   Options:
     --incoming TEXT    Operate in incoming mode, argument should be state abbr to scan.
+    --retirement TEXT  Set retirement date for all people marked retired (in incoming mode).
     --old TEXT         Operate in merge mode, this is the older of two files & will be kept.
     --new TEXT         In merge mode, this is the newer file that will be removed after merge.
-    --keep TEXT      When operating in merge mode, select which data to keep.
-                     Values:
-                     old
-                         Keep data in old file if there's conflict. new
-                         Keep data in new file if there's conflict.

-                     When omitted, conflicts will raise error.
+    --help             Show this message and exit.

 new_person.py
 ~~~~~~~~~~~~~